Nicholas-Abell/valeo_google_sheets/LC2_VRO_Tracking/README.md

-PAGE LAYOUT

-COLUMN:
+## Page Layout Explanation

+The layout of the page is organized to streamline the order entry process and enhance data tracking.
+Each column serves a specific purpose, contributing to the accuracy and efficiency of the process.

+### Columns and Their Purposes

-A: SHIFT
+- **Column A: SHIFT**
+  - Records the shift during which the order is being processed.

-B: DATE
+- **Column B: DATE**
+  - Captures the date when the order is placed.

-C: TIME ORDER IS SENT
+- **Column C: TIME ORDER IS SENT**
+  - Indicates the time when the order is sent.

-D: INITAILS OF PICKER
+- **Column D: INITALS OF PICKER**
+  - Records the initials of the individual responsible for picking the order.

-E: ASAP Y or N
+- **Column E: ASAP Y or N**
+  - Determines if the order is designated for ASAP (Yes or No).

-F: PLANT
+- **Column F: PLANT**
+  - Specifies the plant associated with the order.

-G: LINE
+- **Column G: LINE**
+  - Identifies the production line relevant to the order.

-I: TIME OPERATOR TAKES ORDER
+- **Column I: TIME OPERATOR TAKES ORDER**
+  - Records the time when the operator takes the order.

-J: PROMISED Y or N
+- **Column J: PROMISED Y or N**
+  - Indicates if a promise is made for the order (Yes or No).

-K: TIME PROMISED
+- **Column K: TIME PROMISED**
+  - Records the time promised for the order.

-M: USE DROP DOWN IF ANY APPLY (NOTE: placing a comment here will make the order not be counted in LC2 VRO TIMES)
+- **Column M: USE DROP DOWN IF ANY APPLY**
+  - Provides a space to indicate specific conditions or instructions related to the order.
+Note that placing a comment here will exclude the order from being counted in LC2 VRO TIMES.

+### Importance of Data Accuracy

+The careful arrangement of columns serves to ensure accurate and comprehensive data entry.
+Each column contributes to a specific aspect of the order process, enabling better tracking, monitoring, and decision-making.

+For any questions or further information about the page layout and its columns, please feel free to reach out to [your contact information here].